Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

    :alt: Screenshot of overview tab.
    :align: center

-The list can contain the following network interfaces:
+The list can contain the following network interfaces (X is a number, typically 0):

 * ``lo``: This is the loopback interface.
 It is a local interface, used for example for the communication between your program and the local Brick Daemon.
-* ``wlan0`` : This is a WIFI interface.
+* ``wlanX`` : This is a WIFI interface.
 It is created if you attach a WIFI dongle to the :ref:`USB Host connector <red_brick_usb_host>`.
-* ``eth0`` : This is a Ethernet interface.
+* ``ethX`` : This is a Ethernet interface.
 It is created if you attach a Ethernet dongle to the :ref:`USB Host connector <red_brick_usb_host>`.
-* ``tf0`` : This is the Ethernet interface created if you add an :ref:`Ethernet Extension <ethernet_extension>` on top of the RED Brick.
+* ``tfX`` : This is the Ethernet interface created if you add an :ref:`Ethernet Extension <ethernet_extension>` on top of the RED Brick.

 The data in the overview tab is refreshed every 3 seconds.